 Next to the bat stars was a tank with Leather Stars.
 As I was aiming my iPhone at them (I found it was getting better pictures with the light available than my fancy-schmancy camera was in my inept hands) a woman remarked that she liked the way these felt lots better than the bat stars!
 And I could see why — the surface of these stars is soft and fuzzy, unlike the tough skin of the bat stars.
 And you can’t beat that pattern, worthy of any tree-topping ornament!
 I do want to make a painting of this one.

 While we’re on the subject of starfish, here is an Ocher Star (the purple kind) investigating a huge mussel, possibly with an eye towards dinner.
 I think it may have bitten off more than it can, er, suck, though.
-To the right is a Cockle shell with its foot extended, evidently planning to make a run for it (they can move around quite handily using that food, and even hop — and they are very wary of sea stars, picking up their scent as a warning).
+To the right is a Cockle shell with its foot extended, evidently planning to make a run for it (they can move around quite handily using that foot, and even hop — and they are very wary of sea stars, picking up their scent as a warning).

 Later I went back, and the Cockle had moved on a bit.
 These adventures happen in slow motion to us, but it’s no less exciting for the participants.

 So much to look at in every tiny corner!
-A Plumose Anemone is retracted around its latest meal (or maybe just trying to avoid small fingers), looking like a pile of mashed potatoes; Pink Coralline Algae spreads its stiff, feathery branches fetchingly, and a Lined Chiton (that armoured looking individual at the top right) perches on a rock covered in Encrusting Coralline Algae.
+A Plumose Anemone is retracted around its latest meal (or maybe just trying to avoid small fingers), looking like a pile of mashed potatoes; Pink Coralline Algae spreads its stiff, feathery branches fetchingly, and a Lined Chiton (that armoured looking individual at the top left) perches on a rock covered in Encrusting Coralline Algae.

 Here’s another example of the Coralline Algae — there are many kinds along our coast.
 They incorporate calcium carbonate into their segments, while retaining flexibility through non-carnonated joints.
 Sometimes you can find bleached white sections washed up on the beach.